 Kangaroo grass grows in tufts, with textured foliage so it can be used as an ornamental plant.
 It is suitable as a border to pavers, or in areas with low traffic.

 Rupturewort (Herniaria glabra) is a resilient plant that is suitable for high-traffic areas.
+It's the perfect choice when you're looking for grass between pavers.
 It grows in full sun or part shade, thriving in dry and sandy soil.

 Flowering once a year, rupturewort reaches only a few centimetres high.
 This plant forms a soft ground cover, with a slow growth rate, so it's easy to maintain.